jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds_internetaccess.md

 ## The following Spotlight services require Internet access on the Spotlight Diagnostic Server.

-### Configure the auto-update facility

-[Enable Auto Update][enterprise_cfgds_autoupdate] so the Spotlight Diagnostic Server will receive minor updates (scripts and configuration) automatically.

 ### Configure uploading to Spotlight Cloud

 Monitor Spotlight connections in a web browser or Spotlight Cloud Mobile.
 Upload performance data for health check analysis.
 See [Upload to the Spotlight Cloud][enterprise_cfgds_spotlightcloud].